pradeep-cruv/developer_docs/Parser_readme.md

    pip install jmespath
    pip install openapi-python-client
 ```

+* If the parser is already generated, simply install the Prerequisites and run ondc-protocol-for-api-logistics-client/ONDC_JSON_serializer.py and check      the generated_json folder. this would be the serialized version of on_search_demo.json
+* If not, follow the steps to dereference the source yaml and generate the parser

 * logistics.yaml file must be dereferenced before it is being used for generating parser to produce a dereferenced logistics.yaml file, use this command
   ```
    swagger-cli bundle --outfile dereferenced_logistics.yaml --dereference --type yaml logistics.yaml